tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 ## Prepare data for model training

-We dont want to train our model on the `record_id` column and we can't train it on the raw text in the `title` column, so let's create a new table with just the columns that we will use for training, which is the `embedding` column and the `is_clickbait` column.
+We don't want to train our model on the `record_id` column and we can't train it on the raw text in the `title` column, so let's create a new table with just the columns that we will use for training, which is the `embedding` column and the `is_clickbait` column.

 ```sql